kubernetes/website/docs/admin/kubeadm.md

 1. kubeadm creates a local key pair.
 It prepares a certificate signing request (CSR) and sends that off to the API server for signing.
 The bootstrap token is used to authenticate.
-The API server is configured to sign this automatically.
+The control plane will sign this CSR requested automatically.

 1. kubeadm configures the local kubelet to connect to the API server